LIT-Protocol/docs/docs/sdk/access-control/encryption.md

 ### Encryption

-1. Alice chooses some access control condition and private data and constructs the identity parameter
+1. Alice chooses an access control condition, some private data and then constructs the identity parameter
 2. Alice encrypts the private data using the BLS network public key and the identity parameter to get a ciphertext
 3. Alice stores the encryption metadata - set of access control conditions, hash of the private data etc. - and the ciphertext wherever she wants